Teachers & Collaborators

 Esther van der Sande

-After years of practising talk-therapy in her own practice, she noticed that some people were finding it difficult to find a connection with their body.
-It seemed as if they were ready in their head, but their body was left behind, feeling unsafe.
+After years of practising talk therapy in her own practice, she noticed that some people were finding it difficult to find a connection with their body.
+It seemed as if they were ready in their heads, but their bodies were being left behind and feeling unsafe.

-Most of them had been doing talk-therapy for years, but there was something missing.
-She realised that through movement, within a safe environment, her clients could finally feel at home in their own body and truly be themselves within their own home which was their own body.
+Most of them had been doing talk therapy for years, but there was something missing.
+She realised that through movement, within a safe environment, her clients could finally feel at home in their own bodies and truly ‘come home’ to themselves.

 Trauma-Sensitive Yoga and Yoga Therapy is the perfect combination to find a home in the body and to feel safe and nurtured.